Young Farmers (photograph): Critical evaluation

 Art critic John Berger wrote the book The Suit and the Photograph (1980), based on this photograph.
 He states: "The date is 1914.
 The three young men belong, at the very most, to the second generation who ever wore such suits in the European countryside.
 Twenty or 30 years earlier, such clothes did not exist at a price which peasants could afford."

 Identities and fate of the subjects

 Later investigation has identified the young men in the picture as Otto Krieger, August Klein, and his cousin Ewald Klein.
-The three young men all came from the village called Dünebusch in Western Germany and were likely on their way to a dance in a nearby town called Halscheid.
+The three young men all came from the village of Dünebusch in western Germany and were likely on their way to a dance in the nearby town of Halscheid.
 They were actually not farmers: Otto and August worked in the iron ore mine, whereas Ewald worked in the iron ore mine's office.
 It has also been established that all the three young men were enlisted to fight for Germany in World War One in Belgium shortly after the photograph was taken, with only Otto and Ewald surviving the war.

-Popular culture
+Cultural references

 The photograph inspired the novel Three Farmers on Their Way to a Dance (1985), by American novelist Richard Powers.